What Fractions Are Equivalent To 1/5

 Understanding equivalent fractions is a crucial skill, and there are several strategies and tips that can help master this concept.
 Here are some expert recommendations:

 2. Multiply or Divide: The fundamental rule for finding equivalent fractions is to multiply or divide both the numerator and denominator by the same non-zero number.
 This maintains the proportion between the numerator and denominator, ensuring the fraction remains equivalent.
-For example, to find a fraction equivalent to 1/5, you can multiply both the numerator and denominator by 2, resulting in 2/10.
+Take this: to find a fraction equivalent to 1/5, you can multiply both the numerator and denominator by 2, resulting in 2/10.
 Conversely, if you have a fraction like 5/25, you can divide both the numerator and denominator by 5 to get 1/5.
 Understanding this rule is essential for generating equivalent fractions and simplifying fractions.

 4. Find a Common Denominator: When adding or subtracting fractions, it is necessary to have a common denominator.
 To find a common denominator, you need to find the least common multiple (LCM) of the denominators.
-For example, if you want to add 1/5 and 1/2, the LCM of 5 and 2 is 10.
+Take this: if you want to add 1/5 and 1/2, the LCM of 5 and 2 is 10.
 You then convert both fractions to equivalent fractions with a denominator of 10.
 1/5 becomes 2/10, and 1/2 becomes 5/10.
 Now you can easily add the fractions: 2/10 + 5/10 = 7/10.
 Finding a common denominator is a fundamental skill for performing arithmetic operations with fractions.

 FAQ